 As with its former sister show, the Great British Bake Off, the GB Sewing Bee requires all applicants to be amateurs in their craft and to not earn their main source of income from sewing.

 After a lengthy interview process, the stars of the new series were decided in July this year and then joined the set for filming between then and September.
 It’s a gruelling 8-week trial which sees the contestants tested in various different stages of the creative process, eventually crowning a winner: the greatest amateur sewing aficionado in Britain!

-Now, with filming wrapped, it’s time to sit back and wait for a release date.
+Sew Mag have recently noted that the show will begin on Tuesday 12th February on BBC 2!
+You can read their article for more info.
 In the meantime… are you interested in sewing, but not quite ready to apply for the Sewing Bee yet?
 Thinking of starting your creative journey but not sure where to begin?
 Sewbox provide all the materials you need to jump into the wonderful world of sewing yourself.
 Nip over to our online store here.